burbschat/hmkb65alps/README.md

 `GCT` also has very well structured documentation and links to footprints and 3d models on their website.

-## Plate
-### Design
-[ai03 Plate Generator](https://kbplate.ai03.com/) seems to be a well made modern solution (repository [here](https://github.com/ai03-2725/yet-another-keyboard-builder))!
-Probably prefer using this over [what used to be the standard tool(?)](http://builder.swillkb.com/) to get plate hole locations
-(select no outline, as the correct one is not available there), then manually add the correct outline from the MX plate files distributed on the HMKB discord.

 #### `kbplacer`
 Used this [Kicad Plugin](https://github.com/adamws/kicad-kbplacer) for helping with schematic/layout generation.